-The first CGM was approved in 1999, and had very basic functionality.
+The first CGM was approved in 1999 and had very basic functionality.
 It collected data for 3 days and forwarded it to the provider for interpretation.
 It’s hard to imagine waiting 3 days for results, considering that at this very moment I could scan my CGM sensor on my arm and have a reading in less than a second.
-The initial indication for CGM was for management of type-1 diabetes.
+The initial indication for CGM was for the management of type 1 diabetes.
 In 2017, the indication was expanded, and now it is recommended for all diabetics.

 What to expect when wearing a CGM

-What can I expect to learn by wearing a CGM?
-Within the first week you can expect to learn your body’s response to certain foods and lifestyle activities, like when and what caused a glucose spike.
+Within the first week, you can expect to learn your body’s response to certain foods and lifestyle activities, like when and what caused a glucose spike.
 I’ve been dispensing CGM at my pharmacy for years, and the first week of wearing one I probably checked my blood sugar 50 times a day.
 I was completely intrigued by how easy it was to use, and the variations and my trends.

-The CGM consists of 3 components: the sensor, transmitter and receiver.
+The CGM consists of 3 components: the sensor, transmitter, and receiver.
 The sensor is placed under the skin and it detects the interstitial fluid.
 This differs from finger-stick glucose reading, which measures glucose directly in the blood.
-Interstitial fluid is the fluid that surrounds your cells below your skins, and a reading from this fluid will be slightly delayed 5-10 minutes as compared to a blood reading.
-The delay can be explained by the way that blood glucose travels, as it starts in the blood vessels and disperses into the capillaries and finally reaches the interstitial fluid.
+Interstitial fluid is the fluid that surrounds your cells below your skin, and a reading from this fluid will be slightly delayed 5-10 minutes as compared to a blood reading.
+The delay can be explained by the way that blood glucose travels, as it starts in the blood vessels and disperses into the capillaries, and finally reaches the interstitial fluid.
 The sensor uses the enzyme glucose oxidase to convert glucose to hydrogen peroxide, which it measures and converts into a glucose reading.
-The reading is then transmitted to the receiver by bluetooth or near field communication (NFC), and provides a reading, this mechanism of action is shared among all CGM devices.
+The reading then transmits to the receiver by Bluetooth or near field communication (NFC) and provides a reading.
+This mechanism is shared among all CGM devices.

-There are slight variations between different CGM on the market, but generally that is the mechanism of action for each.
-The most common CGM on the market are, the Freestyle Libre, Dexcom and Medtronic and they all have slightly different features.
+There are slight variations between different CGM on the market, but generally, that is the mechanism of action for each.
+The most common CGM on the market are the Abbott Freestyle Libre, Dexcom G6, and one from Medtronic, and they all have slightly different features.

 Dexcom CGMs have the advantage of being FDA-permitted to make treatment decisions without the use of confirmatory finger-stick.
 The Dexcom CGMs have also been proven to help patients lower their HbA1c (average glucose) and reduce hypoglycemic incidents.
-Dexcom is also more convenient because it doesn’t require scanning, and instead sends glucose data by bluetooth.
+Dexcom is also more convenient because it doesn’t require scanning, and instead sends glucose data by Bluetooth.
 It is approved for ages 2 and older, which covers a larger percentage of the diabetic population.
-Dexcom has the ability to obtain more accurate readings, and has a calibration option that is not necessary, but by doing so it will improve accuracy.
-The Dexcom takes blood sugar readings at a 5 minute interval and provides up to 288 readings per day.
-The sensor is placed just under the skin on the abdomen or the lower back, and the sensor lasts 10 days.
+The Dexcom device has the ability to obtain more accurate readings, and has a calibration option that is not necessary, but doing so will improve accuracy.
+The Dexcom takes blood-sugar readings at five-minute intervals and provides up to 288 readings per day.
+The sensor is placed just under the skin on the abdomen or the lower back, and lasts 10 days.

 Medtronic is the third company that produces CGM hardware.
-Medtronic offers smart technology including predictive alerts and notifications up to 1 hour before blood sugar highs and lows.
-It’s featured product is the Guardian Connect, which utilizes a wireless rechargeable transmitter and is approved for ages 14–75.
-The Guardian has a bluetooth enabled transmitter allowing for a continuous flow of data every 5 minutes.
-Medtronic is the only brand that has the ability for integrated pump therapy which streamlines the process for diabetic insulin-dependent patients, eliminating the need to purchase a separate insulin pump.
-The sensor has the shortest life, lasting only 7 days, and is applied to the stomach.
-The sensor filament that is inserted into the skin is 8.9 mm.
+Medtronic offers smart technology including predictive alerts and notifications up to one hour before blood sugar highs and lows.
+Its featured product is the Guardian Connect, which utilizes a wireless rechargeable transmitter and is approved for ages 14–75.
+The Guardian has a Bluetooth-enabled transmitter allowing for a continuous flow of data every five minutes.
+Medtronic is the only brand that has the ability for integrated pump therapy, which streamlines the process for diabetic insulin-dependent patients, eliminating the need to purchase a separate insulin pump.
+The sensor has the shortest life, lasting only seven days, and is applied to the stomach.
+The sensor filament that is inserted into the skin is 8.9mm.
 It also has Carelink software which creates reports thus allowing physicians to better understand how a patient is managing their diabetes.
 Medtronic is the most expensive CGM on the market; the transmitter costs $699 and the sensors range from $50–$75.